-- RMCAD Renew Program - ability to audit (not for credit) RMCAD courses in your major with no tuition fees.
+- RMCAD Renew Program - the ability to audit (not for credit) RMCAD courses in your major with no tuition fees.
 (Restrictions apply; please contact Career + Alumni Services for details).

 - Access to RMCAD Research Library (some exclusions apply).

-- Alumni Student Portal access for alumni specific resources and information.
+- Alumni Student Portal access for alumni-specific resources and information.

 - Continued or new access to RMCAD’s Career Services Portal- PASSPORT.
 Please contact Career + Alumni Services for instructions on account activation.

 - Opportunity to exhibit work in the alumni gallery.

 - TECHBAR services include 3D Printing + Wide-format Printing.

 - Limited access to RMCAD computer labs and facilities for portfolio development.
 Access is only available during regular RMCAD business hours and a RMCAD Alumni ID ($10 one-time fee) is required.
 Campus access and obtainment of the Alumni ID must be coordinated through the Office of Career + Alumni Services.
 Please note: No work can be done on campus for commercial purposes, financial gain, or professional outcomes; and alumni are not able to check out any equipment from the TECHBAR.
 Fine Art Alumni are permitted to work in the woodshop and ceramic studios during hours posted with a designated supervisor/staff member in attendance.
 Alumni (with the exception of Fine Art) are not permitted to work in the wood shops, ceramics studios, (including use of the kilns), and printmaking studios.
 RMCAD is working to create partnerships with local companies so our Alumni will have those resources available again in the future.